BASED IN OAKLAND | ONLINE ACROSS CA

 Whether you’re just starting to wonder if you’re Autistic or ADHD, or you’ve known for years, we can explore and process what neurodivergence means to you at this point – your sense of identity, narratives about your past, everyday life, relationships, and future.
 Unpacking and grieving the traumas of going unsupported and mis-diagnosed, internalized ableism, and shame can be a many-layered process.
 We’ll affirm the intersectionality of your identities as we recognize your particular positionality and deconstruct the social contexts dictating what’s “normal” and shaping your experiences.

-For many adults, receiving an “official” diagnosis just isn’t worth the pricey, psychological assessment by a doctor (learn more about the different kinds of assessments here [link to intensive page; PsyD vs MA-level dx and when it might matter]).
+For many adults, receiving an “official” diagnosis just isn’t worth the pricey, psychological assessment by a doctor.
 And self-diagnosis is widely recognized by neurodivergent communities and advocates to be absolutely valid in the face of how BIPOC and AFAB adults have historically been – and still are – consistently overlooked or misdiagnosed.
 However, there is an option between a $5k formal process and wading through all the information and uncertainty all by yourself.

 Whether you’re newly wondering about your potential neurodivergence, in the thick of figuring it out, or seeking to silence the recurrent imposter syndrome, a therapeutic assessment intensive offers the opportunity to: